This Is the Real Reason You Can't Stop Checking Your Phone

 Posted Jul 14, 2015

-A July 2015 Gallup poll of 15,747 adult smartphone users found that half check their phone a few times an hour (41%) or every few minutes (11%).
-When they examined 18- to 29-year-old smartphone owners, those figures increased to 51% checking a few times an hour and 22% checking every few minutes.
+A July 2015 Gallup poll of 15,747 adult smartphone users found that half check their phone a few times an hour (41 percent) or every few minutes (11 percent).
+When they examined 18- to 29-year-old smartphone owners, those figures increased to 51 percent checking a few times an hour and 22 percent checking every few minutes.

-Before the Internet, technology penetration rate referred to physical products such as radio (which took 38 years to hit 50 million), telephones (20 years), and television (13).
-But the World Wide Web took a mere 4 years to penetrate society, as did instant messaging and iPods.
+Before the Internet, technology penetration rate referred to physical products, such as radio (which took 38 years to hit 50 million), telephones (20 years), and television (13 years).
+But the World Wide Web took a mere four years to penetrate society, as did instant messaging and iPods.
 And social media further changed the game: MySpace took two-and-a-half years to hit the mark; Facebook only two, and YouTube just one.
 Newer websites and games emerged and swept through society in months, not years.
 Angry Birds hit the mark in 35 days; Instagram, Snapchat, and Minecraft each took just a few months.
 Each new iteration of the iPhone reaches 50 million as fast as they can churn them out.
-POSTSCRIPT: POKEMON GO TOOK ONLY 7 DAYS TO REACH 50 MILLION USERS!
+Postscript: Pokémon GO took only 7 days to reach 50 million users!

 That pendulum is now swinging wildly, though, and we have seen products such as Google Glass hit, gain traction, and disappear in what seems like the blink of an eye, while others such as Snapchat just keep gaining momentum.
 I have written often of the issues involved in this process and have spoken about our addiction to, and obsession with, technology.
 After writing six books and numerous journal articles based on laboratory, survey, and observational research, I think I have finally arrived at an understanding of the processes that underlie our seeming inability to put down our devices:

-I believe that if you dig down in your gut and ask yourself why you are looking at your phone you will discover that your motivation for constant connection is a combination of pleasure and anxiety.
+I believe that if you dig down in your gut and ask yourself why you are looking at your phone, you will discover that your motivation for constant connection is a combination of pleasure and anxiety.
 How much of each, I believe, is based on the individual.
-Personally, I would say I grab the phone about 75% of the time for anxiety reduction and 25% of the time for pleasure.
-I watch others and when I see some smiling as they tap keys and await return missives, I assume that they are feeling pleasure.
-Most often, I don’t see them smile at all, but maybe express an almost a visible sigh of relief.
+Personally, I would say I grab the phone about 75 percent of the time for anxiety reduction and 25 percent of the time for pleasure.
+I watch others, and when I see some smiling as they tap keys and await return missives, I assume that they are feeling pleasure.
+Most often, I don’t see them smile at all, but maybe express an almost visible sigh of relief.
 How about you?

 Regardless, the data shows that we are grabbing the phone so often that many of us are missing out on the life that is playing out right in front of us.
 Just look at people walking down the street, standing at a bar, sitting in a restaurant, or browsing in a bookstore.
 I guarantee that young and old will have their phone firmly in their palms and continue to self-interrupt to tap some keys and read some words or view pictures or videos.
 Spend a day noting how often people check their phones while they are working, in meetings, in class, everywhere.

 In a recently completed study (submitted for publication), I asked 216 students to install an app on their phones that measured how often they unlocked the device and how many minutes they spent using it during the semester.
-The typical student unlocked his or her phone mor than 60 times a day for a total of about 220 minutes.
-That means that even when they are supposed to be studying, they are unlocking their phone three-to-four times an hour for about 3 to 4 minutes at a time.
+The typical student unlocked his or her phone more than 60 times a day for a total of about 220 minutes.
+That means that even when they are supposed to be studying, they are unlocking their phone three to four times an hour for about three to four minutes at a time.
 Just enough time to check in with social media and other electronic connections and then lock it back up again.
 By the way, we had another group simply keep a diary of their phone use, and the numbers were almost identical.
-In other studies we find similar results.
-People routinely check their phones every 15 minutes, or less, and often without an alert or notification.
-If we take away their phones, they get highly anxious until it is back in their possession.
+In other studies, we find similar results.
+People routinely check their phones every 15 minutes or less, and often without an alert or notification.
+If we take away their phone, they get highly anxious until it is back in their possession.